Background pattern

 Children and adolescents

-Use of Tamoxifeno Vir with other medications
+Use of Tamoxifeno Vir with other medicines

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used or might use any other medicines.

-• Warfarin (an oral anticoagulant to prevent blood clots)
+• Warfarin (an oral anticoagulant to prevent blood clots).

 • Rifampicin (for tuberculosis).

-• Aromatase inhibitors such as anastrozole, letrozole, or exemestane (used to treat breast cancer).
+• Aromatase inhibitors such as anastrozole, letrozole or exemestane (used to treat breast cancer).

 • Paroxetine, fluoxetine (antidepressants).